 🔧 6.
 Flat Repair Kit

-Tubes, levers, CO₂ cartridges or pump, and a multi-tool.
+Tubes - levers - CO₂ cartridges - pump - multi-tool.
 Even if you don’t know how to use them all yet, carry them—you’ll thank yourself later.

 📱 7.
 Phone or Bike Computer

-I ride with the Wahoo ELEMNT BOLT V2.
+I ride with the Wahoo ELEMNT BOLT V3.
 It tracks routes, alerts me to climbs, and syncs with Strava.
 A phone works in a pinch, but a dedicated computer keeps me on track.
+Many riders prefer Garmin.
+Browse at the link.
+Finally, Coospo makes a very good GPS computer for much less than Wahoo and Garmin.
+Check it out if you do not want to spend $300 or more on a computer.

 The Consensus #1 Gear: The Helmet